-- Students will demonstrate an in-depth knowledge of the central concepts of pathological conditions and their underlying mechanisms
+- Demonstrate an in-depth knowledge of the central concepts of pathological conditions and their underlying mechanisms

-- Students will demonstrate appropriate practical skills in techniques commonly used in research investigations of pathological conditions and their underlying mechanisms
+- Demonstrate appropriate practical skills in techniques commonly used in research investigations of pathological conditions and their underlying mechanisms

-- Students will be able to evaluate data produced in the laboratory and prepare coherent and informative laboratory reports.
+- Be able to evaluate data produced in the laboratory and prepare coherent and informative laboratory reports

-- Students will demonstrate the ability to critically assimilate and evaluate scientific literature and to communicate it effectively.
+- Demonstrate the ability to critically assimilate and evaluate scientific literature and to communicate it effectively